ThomasMeissnerDS/BlueCast/docs/source/Customize training settings.md

   that will apply random noise to the eval dataset to find even more robust hyperparameters.
 This is an experimental feature and will slow down the training massively as it runs without parallelism and without trial pruning.
-* set `early_stopping_rounds` to a int value.
-This will enable early stopping and will stop the training if the eval metric does not improve for the given number of rounds.
-This can speed up the training significantly, but might increase or decrease the performance depending on the dataset.
+* Adjust `early_stopping_rounds` (if None, no early stopping happens).
+By default, early stopping is enabled and will stop the final training if the eval metric does not improve for the given number of rounds.
+Early stopping returns the best model, not the one after stopping.
 If `early_stopping_rounds` is set, `use_full_data_for_final_model` must be set to `False` to prevent overfitting.